“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 “I can’t understand Grace, though I’m loyal enough.”
 I tell her at some point.

-“She knows she’s stronger than any man and she knows she’s better looking than most,” Dawn says officially while surveying.
+“She knows she’s stronger than most,” Dawn says officially while surveying.

 I play the piano for her.
 Mozart's Ah Vous Dirai-je Maman, Sonata in A Minor, Beethoven's Fur Elise, Moonlight Sonata.
 From where I sit in the dining room with its tall windows and fire place, I can tell she is not listening.
 She walks the high-ceiling-ed living room, which opens into the dining room, and the Van Goghs and Monets and Manets.
 She doesn't take much time on the paintings and drawings of mine, she's seen them everyday for years.